 Pal and Original sound: working with Paul Buff

 Take your clothes off when you dance, Ronnie sings, Fountain of love, Any way the wind blows, Why don't you do me right, Walkin' out, Waltz, Speed-freak boogie, Metal man, Tiger roach

 Cucamonga years: singles and broadcast music

 Opus 5, Breaktime, Memories of El Monte, Love of my life, Dear Jeepers, Letter from Jeepers, The big surfer, Hey Nelda, Surf along, Grunion run, Everytime I see you, Mr. Clean, Jessie Lee

 The mystery disc #2: projects

-I was a teenage malt shop, Status back baby, Toad of the short forest, Charva, Duodenum, Bossa Nova, Mondo Hollywood, Motherly love
+The Uncle Frankie show, I was a teenage malt shop, Status back baby, Toad of the short forest, Charva, Duodenum, Bossa Nova, Power trio, Mondo Hollywood, Original Mothers at the Broadside, Motherly love